+Report Highlights:

-Report Highlights: In March 2021, the Government of Canada published guidance on how Canada's Novel Food Regulations are applied to products of plant breeding.
-The Government also concluded industry consultations on draft guidance aimed to determine whether a plant is subject to Part V of Canada's Seeds Regulations and requires pre-market review.
-Canada planted approximately 11.6 million hectares of genetically engineered (GE) crops in 2021, mainly canola, soybeans, and corn, up seven percent from 2020.
+In July 2022, the government of Canada published guidelines that reinforce Canada's product-based approach and provides guidance on how Canada's Novel Food Regulations are applied to products of plant breeding.
+The government is now revising regulations for animal feed and environmental release.
+Publication of revisions is expected in spring 2023.
+Canada planted approximately 11.3 million hectares of genetically engineered (GE) crops in 2022, mainly canola, soybeans, and corn.
+Area planted to biotech crops decreased approximately 11 percent from the previous year, driven by a decrease in area planted to canola.